Tag Archives: learning disabilities

 ‘Ms. Wright,’ he hissed the ‘s’ like a ‘z’.

-“I see that you have enrolled into OAC English class next semester.”
+“I see that you have enrolled in the OAC English class next semester.”
 His gaudy ring caught the sunlight again as he steepled his fingers, pressing his elbows into the soft arms of his mobile throne.

-This wasn’t a question and I had.
-My plans were well thought out and precise.
+This wasn’t a question and my plans were well thought out and precise.
 My high school excelled and specialized in the sciences, not my particular expertise.
-The idea was to take all the required OAC courses needed for my university application as quickly as possible so that I could add electives to my transcript my final year.
-That way, I could enroll in courses available from other high school’s from the surrounding area and use my spare for commuting.
-As well, English was by far my worst subject, by taking it early I could enroll in an upgrade summer course, offered only to students who had already completed OAC English.
+The idea was to take all the required OAC courses needed for my university application as quickly as possible so that I could add electives to my transcript in my final year.
+That way, I could enroll in courses available at other high school’s from the surrounding area and use my spare class for commuting.
+As well, English was by far my worst subject, so by taking it early I could enroll in an upgrade summer course, offered only to students who had already completed OAC English.

 I had no illusions about my limitations and academic challenges.
 My plan was to accept my disadvantages and get ahead of them.